Updated: Jan 29

 "We’re committed to ensuring that the raw materials and packaging we use are recyclable.
 All our swarf and scrap material waste is re-used to produce fresh materials, with every element of our packaging (from the box itself through to the packing tape) all 100% recyclable.
 We source external components where possible from suppliers within the UK or Europe and only ever from respected suppliers whose components meet our exacting standards."

-🇬🇧It's worth checking out Samuel Heath, over 200 years of British design and manufacturing.
-Beautiful products meant to last.
+Over 200 years of quality British design and manufacturing.
+Beautiful bathroom products and hardware meant to last.
+Definitely worth a look.

 If you are looking for a classic and traditional look for your bathroom, this is the place to go.